What is a currency ETF?

-This does bring up the issue of risk associated with currency linked ETFs, especially leveraged and inverse ETFs, and that is of volatile markets, rapidly fluctuating exchange rates, and the high cost of hedging.
+Risks associated with currency linked ETFs, especially leveraged and inverse ETFs, includes volatile markets, rapidly fluctuating exchange rates, and the high cost of hedging.

 As registered investment companies, these funds have added flexibility in managing their underlying investments to shape their risk-return profiles.
 These funds have the protections characteristic of funds structured as registered investment companies, including: